 Pollution is a crucial challenge for the maritime industry as it impacts not only marine diversity and life at a very significant level, but also affects the air quality in the areas surrounding seas and rivers.
 Various reports published in the last few years have shown the striking impact of commercial marine activities- its contribution to pollution in the oceans and to rising levels of global warming.
-The year 2020 is seen by many as peak time to begin taking steps to tackle pollution generating from marine vessels.
+The year 2020 is seen by many as a peak time to begin taking steps to tackle pollution generating from marine vessels.
 The International Maritime law enforcing the control of sulphur emissions from vessels is already in place, and the organizations operating in this sphere are looking for innovative and efficient solutions to tackle emissions.
 The IMO 2020 aims towards limiting the sulphur content in marine fuels to 0.5% significantly decreasing the impact on environmental pollution caused by marine vessels.
-The electrostatic precipitator is an innovative scientific technology which helps in the removal of carbon particles from exhaust gases.
+The electrostatic precipitator is an innovative scientific technology that helps in the removal of carbon particles from exhaust gases.

 An electrostatic precipitator is a type of filter that uses static electricity to remove soot and ash from exhaust fumes before they exit the smokestacks.
 The exhaust gas consists of tiny particles of soot that are suspended in hot, rising air.
 These unburned particles of carbon are pulled out of the smoke by using static electricity in the precipitators, leaving clean, hot air to escape the smokestacks.

 A negative voltage of several thousand volts is applied between two electrodes located at different positions in the inner section of the exhaust stack.
 If the applied voltage is high enough, an electric corona discharge ionizes the air around the electrodes, which then ionizes the particles in the air stream.
 The ionized particles, due to the electrostatic force, are diverted towards the grounded plates.
-Particles built up on the collection plates and are removed from the air stream.
+Particles built upon the collection plates and are removed from the air stream.

 ESPs are also listed in the top 10 abatement technologies suggested by IMO to tackle the vessel emissions.